habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 In a virtual data center like Wakame-vdc, all you do is click a few buttons.
 This creates a new server (instance) and puts it in the data center while all network settings get configured automatically.
 Depending on the size of the server's vm image, it comes up in a matter of seconds.

-Now imagine that you have a website running on top of your virtual data center.
-You get a traffic spike and the servers hosting your website just aren't enough any more.
-You are now able to quickly create a bunch of new virtual servers to help you take care of that extra traffic.
+Now imagine that a user has a website running on top of a virtual data center.
+They get a traffic spike and the servers hosting their website just aren't enough any more.
+They are now able to quickly create a bunch of new virtual servers to help you take care of that extra traffic.
 Once things settle down again, you can easily delete those extra servers.

 ### Reliability